riwert/alpinejs-spa-template/README.md

 ```

 ## Disclaimer
-It's worth to notice that SPA mode like this is not the best for SEO.

-Maybe some SSR wrapper would work better with it for SEO.
+It's worth noticing that an SPA mode like this may not be the best for SEO.
+Perhaps using an SSR wrapper would work better for SEO.